epfl-ada/ada-2023-project-dat4k/README.md

 ### Step 3 : Verifying observations with hypothesis testing

-For exemple we separate the horror movie group in two groups: one is the horror movies in October grouped by year and the other is the horror movies released in other months than october divided by number of months and group by year.
+For example we separate the horror movie group in two groups: one is the horror movies in October grouped by year and the other is the horror movies released in other months than october divided by number of months and group by year.
 H0 = "Number of horror movies per year in October == Mean of number of horror movies per month (excluding october)  per year."
-We used t-test to get p-value and repeated this process with other genres and other months
+We used t-test to get p-value and repeated this process with other genres and other months.

-### Step 4 : Box office of Horror Movie ; Paired Matching

-  - Check if having the higher box office for horror films is caused by the fact that they're released in October (check the influence of Halloween).
+### Step 4 : Causal analysis, does the film industry support the time loop ?

+In Step 3, we found significant result for the Horror and Family movie genres: for particular months, their number increases.
+The next step is to determine the reason why there are more movies during these specific months.
+A possible hypothesis would be that movies are more successful during their months of predilection.

+In order to verify or not this hypothesis, we will check if releasing a Horror movie in October (Halloween is 31st of October) implies a greater box-office revenue.
+The same analysis will be done for Family films (in July, November and December).

-    **Treated** : Horror movies released in October
+  **Treated** : Horror movies released in October/ Family films released in July, November, or December

-    **Control** : Horror movies released in other months
+  **Control** : Horror movies released in other months/ Family films not released in July, November, or December

+**Confounders:**

-  We think the main biais would be that box office is influenced by when the big franchise movies are released.
-We’re interested in the success of horror movies in October regardless of how big the franchise is.
+- We think the main bias would be that box office is influenced by when the big franchise movies are released.
+We’re interested in the success of movies regardless of how big the franchise is.
-  To eliminate this biais, we take the budget as a feature.
+To eliminate this bias, we take the budget as a feature.

-  - Secondly, an important biais is the continent of release.
+- An important bias is the continent of release.
 In fact, Halloween is celebrated at different degree of popularity.
 For example, Russian people don't even celebrate it, whereas It is a big event in the USA.
+Regarding Family movies, the holiday season also depends on the continent.
-  For that reason we might want to match movies with the same continent of release.
+For that reason we might match movies with the same continent of release.

+- Finally, we take into account the release year of the movie, to eliminate to influence of inflation over the years.

+A propensity score is used to match these confounders.

-  The features chosen to calculate the propensity score are the Budget and the Country of release.
-With the matched data, we will then observe if there is a tendency that treated data has higher box office than the box office of control data averaged on the other months.
+With the matched data, we observe if there is a tendency that treated data has higher box office than the box office of control data averaged on the other months.

-### Step 5 : Release season estimation using machine learning
+### A CHANGER Step 5 : Release season estimation using machine learning

 In this final phase, we aim to construct a generalized model based on observed correlations between temporal aspects and movie characteristics.
 The objective is to predict a movie's release season (Autumn, Winter, Spring, Summer) using classifying algorithms.
 Our approach involves:

   - Scaling features to prevent undue importance on larger-scale attributes (e.g., box office revenue vs. movie runtime).
 Encoding categorical features for distance computation in the KNN algorithm and for the logistic regression.
   - Randomly dividing the data into training and testing sets.
 The training set is used for model development, while the test set evaluates the model's efficiency.
-  - Utilizing correlation-based feature selection to avoid overfitting and reduce computational complexity.
+  - Utilizing correlation-based feature selection to avoid over fitting and reduce computational complexity.
 This process retains features with the most significant variance.
   - Trying three distinct models—KNN, logistic regression, and random forest—to find the most accurate one.
-Tuning hyperparameters for each model before the comparison of metrics like accuracy, F1 score, and ROC curve.
+Tuning hyper parameters for each model before the comparison of metrics like accuracy, F1 score, and ROC curve.
   - Assessing and validating results using k-fold cross-validation.